rawilk/laravel-modules/_docs/advanced_usage/module-methods.md

 title: Module Methods
 permalink: /docs/advanced-usage/module-methods/
 doc_section_id: advanced-usage
+excerpt: Learn about the methods available to a single module instance.
 ---

 Similar to the `Module` facade, there are many methods available to use on a module instance.